vcync/modV/docs/guide/usingTheExpressionEditor.md

 sidebarDepth: 2
 ---

-# Using the Expression Edtior
+# Using the Expression Editor

 This guide explains what the Experience Editor is and how to use it.